 That is the case with virtually all self-improvement books.
 The difference between a nice and a great self-improvement book is whether one carries through with all those promises and suggestions.

 Are the recommendations easily remembered in a catchy way?
 How practical are they for one’s life?
 Surely, there is an element of personal motivation involved though much of that hurdle was already crossed when a reader picks up a specific title.

 Gravitas by Caroline Goyder had more potential than the author realizes.
 The entire book is readable.
 No doubt about that.
 It was well organized.
 It revealed insights; it used catchy acronyms.

 Still, it just didn’t quite get there.
 It’s difficult to say why.
 Perhaps it was an (ostensible) lack of depth which turned me off.
 It just lacked that ‘gravitas’ associated with a terrific read.
 Nonetheless, if you have a few hours - say on an intercontinental airplane journey - Gravitas is not a bad way to fumble in and out of sleep.

 Imran is an adventurer, blogger, consultant, guide, photographer, speaker, traveler and a banker in his previous life.
-At the time of writing, Imran is living in Rashidabad until December 2017 while a volunteer at the SST Public School.
 He is available on twitter (@grandmoofti); Instagram (@imranahmedsg) and can be contacted at email@example.com.